iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/03-mint-native-tokens.md

 ### Create the Token Class ID

-To issue native token transactions,  you will need a way torefer to each class of native tokens controlled by each foundry uniquely.
+To issue native token transactions,  you will need a way to refer to each class of native tokens controlled by each foundry uniquely.
 You can do it using the class ID, which you can obtain by calculating a hash of the Alias ID, foundry serial output, and the type of token scheme as shown in the following snippet:

 ```typescript
 const tokenClassId: string = TransactionHelper.constructTokenId(